Immunizations and Health Requirements

 The NNPS health services program provides the following health screening for students:

-Vision and hearing: First Step, Kindergarten, and new students, if there is no documentation.
+Vision and hearing: Preschool, Kindergarten, and new students, if there is no documentation.
 Screenings are required for students in grades 3, 7 and 10.

 Dental: Kindergarten, if there is no documentation on physical, and grades 3, 7 and 10.
 Schools may partner with public and private dental programs.
 Information and permission forms would be distributed by the school.